Soccer-Late Tonali goal hands Milan 2-1 win over Verona | Sports-Games

 Soccer-Late Tonali goal hands Milan 2-1 win over Verona

+“It was a good start, we almost went 2-0 up and had the game under control, but then there was that unfortunate equaliser and we lost our shape, making too many mistakes, the team split into two and left big spaces for Verona," Milan coach Stefano Pioli told DAZN.
+The last part of the first half lacked the intensity of the opening period as both teams looked for opportunities to counter-attack rather than push forward.

-Ajdin Hrustic went close to putting the hosts ahead two minutes after the break but his curling shot from close range went just wide.
-Milan substitute Ante Rebic was one-on-one with Lorenzo Montipo in the 49th minute, but his shot was superbly parried by the keeper.
+Ajdin Hrustic went close to putting Verona ahead just after the break but his curling shot from close range went wide.
+Milan substitute Ante Rebic was through one-on-one with Lorenzo Montipo in the 49th minute, but his shot was superbly parried by the keeper.

-Verona went close to taking the lead in the 56th minute when an unmarked Roberto Piccoli's header hit the crossbar, and the Gunter's rebound went over the bar.
-Milan secured the win in the 81st minute when Rebic found Tonali alone in the box with a perfect ball across and he had no trouble finishing past Montipo.
+Verona went close to taking the lead in the 56th minute when an unmarked Roberto Piccoli's header hit the crossbar and Gunter's effort from the rebound went over the bar.
+However, Milan secured the victory in the 81st minute when Rebic found Tonali alone in the box with a perfect ball across and he had no trouble finishing past Montipo.

-Milan, third on 23 points, are now three points behind league leaders Napoli after 10 games.
-Verona remain stuck in the relegation zone on five points in 18th place.
+“It is true, I like what my players are saying.
+We need to be competitive for the top spots, that means winning many games and amassing many points in every arena,” Pioli said.
+Verona remain in the relegation zone on five points.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)